Da'an, Jilin

 Da'an (大安 (Dà'ān, Dalai and Anchang)) is a city of northwestern Jilin province in Northeast China, on the southern bank of the Songhua River and the border with Heilongjiang province.
 It is under the administration of Baicheng City, 115 km to the west, and lies 57 km northwest of Songyuan.
+Da'an City is 423,700, including 423,000 permanent residents.

 Administrative divisions

 There are five subdistricts, 10 towns, 16 townships, and one ethnic township.